- Published: Tuesday, 21 October 2014 11:39

 The KE process both maximises the impact of academic work but enhances it through exposure to new sources of information.
 KE between businesses and universities include Knowledge Transfer Partnerships, IP (Intellectual Property) licensing, consultancy and training.
 University-business KE can increase revenues for both parties and benefit the UK economy and society.

-NCUB research aims to clearly define models of KE and best practice as well as establishing the actions needed to increase the scale and quality of university-business KE.
+NCUB aims to clearly define models of KE and best practice as well as establishing the actions needed to increase the scale and quality of university-business KE.

 Easy Access IP Report